-How To Change The Select Subject Default Option
+How To Change The Select Subject Default Rendering Option

 Every time you use the Select Subject button, it’s set to Device by default.
 Even when you change the option to Cloud, once you make a selection, it reverts to Device, which means that the next time you use the method, it will use your device’s processor.

 If you find this a hassle and want to use the Cloud as the option, you can easily change this by heading to Edit > Preferences > Image Processing (Win) or Photoshop > Preferences > Image Processing (Mac).

 Once the window opens, select the drop-down menu next to Select Subject Processing, set it to Cloud (Detailed Results), and click OK.

 Next time you use the Select Subject, it’s automatically set to Cloud as long as you are connected to the internet.
 This method allows you to select a subject accurately in seconds.

 The difference between the Select Subject and Remove Background Buttons is in the name.
 The Select Subject Button will create a selection that you can edit or apply to a mask.
 The Remove Background Button auto-selects your subject and applies it to a mask directly to remove the background instead.